Dominion Voting Systems sues Fox News for $1.6 billion over election claims

-Dominion - which has already sued former President Donald Trump’s campaign, a former Trump campaign lawyer, Sidney Powell; and his personal lawyer Rudy Giuliani - argued Fox News “sold a false story of election fraud in order to serve its own commercial purposes, severely injuring Dominion in the process,” according to a copy of the lawsuit.
+Dominion - which has already sued former President Donald Trump’s campaign lawyer Sidney Powell and his personal lawyer Rudy Giuliani - argued Fox News “sold a false story of election fraud in order to serve its own commercial purposes, severely injuring Dominion in the process,” according to a copy of the lawsuit.

 Dominion said it filed the lawsuit in Delaware state court.